Fithos/tgp/README.md

    Average CPU utilization: 34.45
 ```

-**Note:** more details on the script and its parameters can be found at characterization/coarse\_grained.py in the documentation section or run `./coarse_grained.py -h`.
+**Note:** more details on the script and its parameters (including those not shown here) can be found in *characterization/coarse_grained.py*, in the documentation section.
+Alternatively, run `./coarse_grained.py -h`.

 ## Additional Tests

 This release is shipped with 12 test classes.
 By default, *tgp* profiles class *TestRunAndJoin* in any profiling mode selected.

-You can change the test class to be profiled (see [Profiling Your Own Application](#profiling-your-own-application)) to try *tgp* on different use cases.
+You can change the test class to be profiled (see [Profiling Your Own Application](#profiling-your-own-application)) to try *tgp* on different applications.
 To do so, modify *application.sh* file as follows:

 `APP_MAIN_CLASS="fully-qualified-name-of-test-class"`